opendata-apps/mantis/docs/database_shema.md

 ## 🦗 TblTiere

-TblTiere stores information about the different species of mantis.
+The TblTiere table stores information about the different species of mantis.
+Each species is given a unique identifier (id) and a species code (art).

 | Column | Type    | Description |
 | ------ | ------- | ----------- |